kkamkou/chrome-jironimo/README.md

 ## Chrome Web Store
 [jironimo](https://chrome.google.com/webstore/detail/jironimo/bplmocfiilcboedgegkcndbngiicdihl) (if you have the "download was not a CRX" message, just search this extension with google chrome marketplace)

-### Manual installation
+## Manual installation
-Right-click one the "[chrome-jironimo-latest.crx](https://raw.github.com/kkamkou/chrome-jironimo/master/packed/chrome-jironimo-latest.crx)" link and select "Save Link As" to download the extension to your desktop.
+*Right-click* one the "[chrome-jironimo-latest.crx](https://raw.github.com/kkamkou/chrome-jironimo/master/packed/chrome-jironimo-latest.crx)" link and select "*Save Link As*" to download the extension to your desktop.

 Open Chrome's extensions page in your browser by pasting chrome://chrome/extensions/ into your address bar and pressing Enter.
 Or open the "Tools -> Extensions" section.

+Click on the "*Developer mode*" checkbox at the top-right corner.
 Drag and drop the extension you just downloaded into the Chrome extensions page.

 ### Frontend
 ![Frontend](https://raw.github.com/kkamkou/chrome-jironimo/gh-pages/images/jironimo-frontend.jpg)